CentralLabFacilities/bonsai/docs/source/general/skills.rst

        | The skill stops if configure throws and
        | exception
    * - init()
-     - | Init initalizes the skill and should be used as
+     - | init() initalizes the skill and should be used as
        | a place to define your pre nonlogic structures
      - | If init returns false, the execute method is
        | skipped, ``end(Token.Fatal())`` is then called